Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Examples

 where $\mathcal M$ is a fixed $2 \times 2$ real positive definite matrix, $X$ is a $2$-dimensional unit norm real vector and $\epsilon$ is a i.i.d noise.
 The true function on the three type of torus knots are plotted in Figure \ref{ex:knot23_true} \ref{ex:43R1} and \ref{ex:98R1}.

-The intrinsic Gaussian process approach is compared with the extrinsic approach by embedding torus knots in $\mathbb R^3$.
-On the one hand, the predictive means of the Gaussian process with embedding which is equivalent to using the Euclidean Gaussian process with RBF kernel in $R^3$ is shown in Figure \ref{ex:R2}, \ref{ex:43R2} and \ref{ex:98R2}.
-It is clear that the prediction from the Gaussian process with embedding does not agree with the truth when the crossing number increases.
-On the other hand, the predictive means of intrinsic Gaussian process in Figure \ref{ex:R3}, \ref{ex:43R3} and \ref{ex:98R3}, which uses Algorithm~\ref{alg:estimation of heat kernel} and Algorithm~\ref{alg:Brownian paths on spheres}, recovers the true function very well.
-The numerical comparison is shown in Table \ref{tab:knot}.
+The heat kernel on Torus note is estimated by Algorithm~\ref{alg:Brownian paths on spheres}.
+The SiGP approach is compared with the extrinsic approach by embedding torus knots in $\mathbb R^3$.
+On the one hand, the predictive means of the GP with embedding which is equivalent to using the Euclidean GP with RBF kernel in $R^3$ is shown in Figure \ref{ex:R2}, \ref{ex:43R2} and \ref{ex:98R2}.
+It is clear that the prediction from the GP with embedding does not agree with the truth when the crossing number increases.
+On the other hand, the predictive means of SiGP in Figure \ref{ex:R3}, \ref{ex:43R3} and \ref{ex:98R3}, which uses Algorithm~\ref{alg:estimation of heat kernel} and Algorithm~\ref{alg:Brownian paths on spheres}, recovers the true function very well.
+The numerical comparison is shown in Table \ref{sample-table}.
 The root mean-squared errors (RMSE) are computed for the true function and the predictive means over 10 datasets.
-The mean and standard deviation (values in brackets) of RMSE are listed for both methods in different Torus knots.
-The prediction of in-GP is significantly better than the Euclidean GP with embedding.
+The mean and standard deviation (values in brackets) of RMSEs are listed for both methods in different Torus knots.
+The prediction of SiGP is significantly better than the extrinsic GP.